Review articles on this site earn small revenue from purchasing products through affiliate links.

 Trail data

-• For beginners and intermediate students
+• For beginners and intermediate learners

-• Trailhead elevation: Approx. 3048m
+• Trailhead elevation: approx. 3048m

-• Round trip: Approx. 13km (8 miles)
+• Round trip: Approximately 13km (8 miles)

-• Height difference: Approx. 236m (777 ft)
+• Height difference: approx. 236m (777 ft)

 • Course time: 3 to 5 hours round trip (including breaks)